Joel Singer – Biographical Summary

 In 1995-96, Singer was a member of the Israeli delegation that negotiated an Israeli-Syrian peace treaty with Syrian and American delegations, an effort that has not yet ended.

-After retiring from his service with the Israeli government, Singer became a partner in the Washington, DC office of an international law firm.
+After retiring from his service with the Israeli government, Singer became a partner in the Washington, DC office of an international law firm from which he retired in 2021.